top of page

 Finally, let’s look at the issue of funding.
 On the surface, the United States seems to have a tremendous advantage, with far more developed capital markets in general and more vibrant VC funds in particular: in Europe, entrepreneurs actively seek out funds, whereas in the US, funds actively seek out entrepreneurs.
 Yet, private capital doesn’t chase local opportunities, it just favors superior returns.

+We can observe American funds establishing significant teams in cities like London and other European capitals to capitalize on investment opportunities in Europe.[11]
+We view the lack of funding as a result of reduced profitability, rather than a cause of under-investment (more on that in Section 3).
 And even if all these factors were more significant than we think, it is striking than none of them seem to have prevented the emergence of European leaders in mature, lower-risk industries like automotive or aeronautics, with Europe maintaining a world leading level of R&D investment in such sectors.

 In this article, we will justify our thesis from four different perspectives.
 In Section 2, we leverage academic research and model-based approaches to understand the dynamics between EPL and innovation at the technology frontier.
 In Section 3, we analyze firm-level data based on public or restricted information to calibrate the restructuring cost differential between the United States and the European Union, and we look at ex-ante profitability of innovation projects as a key determinant of their viability.
 In Section 4, we compare predicted profitability to ex-post profitability based on large groups and VC funds historical data.
 Section 5 details the kind of more granular data that would be greatly beneficial to the research community and policy makers to design more effective EPL within the European Union.
 Finally, Section 6 envisages several key reforms.